owi1972/angular2-start/README.md

 The following tools will need to be installed globally so install them with the `-g` (global) tag:

 ```
-npm install -g typescript protractor
+npm install -g typescript protractor angular-cli
 ```

-We have preconfigured `npm` to automatically install typings for typescript after install so to install our dependencies simply run:
+We have preconfigured `npm` to automatically install typings for typescript after install so to install all dependencies run:

 ```
 npm install
 ```

 Behind the scenes this will also call `typings install`.
 You should find that you have two new folders in your project.

 * `node_modules` - contains the npm packages for the dev tools we need as well as our app framework libraries